canguy247/nixos/README.md

-My NixOS configuration files
+# My NixOS configuration files

-Current status:
+## Current status:

--early config (~2 weeks in as of 08JAN2024)
+- early config (~2 weeks in as of 08JAN2024)

--running on the first 2 devices listed below, the remaining to follow
+- running on the first 2 devices listed below, the remaining to follow

-Road map:
+## Road map:

--transition from to dotfiles home-manager as more devices added (I do not want to edit 2 copies)
+- transition from to dotfiles home-manager as more devices added (I do not want to edit 2 copies)

--complete hyprland configuration
+- complete hyprland configuration and move into home-manager declaritive setup
-    -fix clipboard (wl-paste)
-    -

--install on desktop
+- install on desktop
     -add olamma

-Devices:
+## Devices:

--GPD Win 2:                         installed
+- GPD Win 2:                         installed

--GPD Win Max 2 (AMD 6800U):         installed
+- GPD Win Max 2 (AMD 6800U):         installed

--Desktop (AMD 3600x GTX 1660ti):    to be installed
+- Desktop (AMD 3600x GTX 1660ti):    to be installed

-HomeLab:
+## HomeLab:

--LSCs and VMs to be migrated...TODO Add list here
+- LSCs and VMs to be migrated...TODO Add list here

-Notes for post-install of NixOS:
+## Notes for post-install of NixOS:

-run doom install
+- run doom install

-pull down git bare repository (used until all devices and applicable homelab VMs/LXCs run NixOS)
+- pull down git bare repository (used until all devices and applicable homelab VMs/LXCs run NixOS)

-mv .bashrc .bashrc.bck
+- mv .bashrc .bashrc.bck

-rm *.el in doom directory
+- rm *.el in doom directory

-config checkout
+- config checkout

-mv .bashrc.bck .bashrc (if required)
+- mv .bashrc.bck .bashrc (if required)

-run doom sync
+- run doom sync

-check with doom doctor
+- check with doom doctor

-set up syncthing (just 1 more folder to be added to nix module)

-open Obsidian and open vault
+- open Obsidian and open vault